top of page

 Cataracts can lead to symptoms such as cloudy or fuzzy vision, glare and halos around bright lights, and difficulties seeing at night or in low light conditions.
 Cataracts can also affect colour perception, since colours appear less bright and faded when the natural lens gets clouded.

-• How long after Cataract surgery will you be able to see?
+• How soon will I be able to see after Cataract Surgery?

 It is normal to have grittiness, watering, blurred/double vision, or bloodshot eyes following the surgical procedure.
 Mild sensitivity to light is also normal.
 These symptoms typically diminish within a few days, but a complete recovery can take 6-8 weeks.

-• How can I schedule a free Cataract surgery consultation?
+• How do I schedule a Cataract Surgery consultation?

 As the first step on your path to clear vision, you can book online by filling out the form or requesting a call back.

-• Do you require pain medication after Cataract surgery?
+• Will I need pain medication after Cataract Surgery?

 If needed, over-the-counter pain medications such as paracetamol can be taken during the first few days of recovery.